ayacomputer/02-Portfolio/README.md

  ![ProductScreen Shot](./assets/screen-shots/productPC.gif)

-This is my first professional portfolio using HTML5 and responsive CSS. (flexboz, media queries, and CSS variables)
+This is my first professional portfolio using HTML5 and responsive CSS. (flexbox, media queries, and CSS variables)

 <p align = "right">(<a href="#top">back to top</a>)</>